printezisn/printezisn.github.io/src/content/posts/introduction-to-css-logical-properties.md

   </template>
 </div>

-Notice something strange ?
-There is no margin between the first and second message, while there is one between the second and third message.
-That's because we have a `margin-left` rule in the CSS.
-It must be converted into `margin-right` in RTL languages.
+Notice something odd?
+There’s no margin between the first and second messages, but there is between the second and third.
+This occurs because of our `margin-left` rule, which needs to change to `margin-right` for RTL languages.

+To fix this, we can add an RTL-specific CSS rule:

 ```css
 .horizontal-list {